 In most cases, the global batch size ranges from 64 to 256.
 If a small amount of training data is involved, you can appropriately reduce the global batch size.

-You need to configure the seq_length parameter based on your business requirements.
+You need to configure the seq_length parameter as needed.
 For example, if the maximum length of a text sequence in a dataset is 50, you can set this parameter to 64 (a power of 2).

 If the training loss decreases too slowly or does not converge, we recommend that you increase the learning rate specified by the learning_rate parameter.
 You also need to confirm whether the quality of the training data is guaranteed.